 For more information about open access in general, please see our Open Access resource guide.

-Open access publishing is making your research freely available online.
-This can be done either by publishing directly in open access journals or by archiving publications in an open access repository.
+Open access publishing makes your research freely available online.
+This can be done either by publishing directly in an open access journal or by archiving your publications in an open access repository.

-You can also make your articles freely accessible by placing them in the UA Campus Repository.
+You can also make your articles freely accessible by placing versions of your articles in the UA Campus Repository.
 Most publishers will allow you to post the final accepted manuscript.

 The University of Arizona is committed to sharing its research and scholarship as widely as possible.
 The UA Open Access Policy supports this by committing UA faculty to share their research through our open access repository.

 Most federal funding agencies are now requiring both data and publications resulting from federal grants to be made publicly accessible.